A Quick Adulting Guide for Gen Zers

 Move out and land a job.

-As Gen Z babies are more aware of their mental state and health, they express frustration about being stuck in their parent’s homes, often suffering from emotional abuse.
+As Gen Z babies are more aware of their mental state and health, they express frustration about being stuck in their parent’s homes, often.

 In social media sites such as Twitter and Reddit, Gen Z users often show strong desires to move out after getting a job, and that is good.
 That is a sign of independence, as opposed to some adults who are still dependent on their parent’s financial resources and even, sadly, validation.